cdot/Lister/README.md

 Useful for shared shopping lists, and any other kind of checklist.

-And yes, the name is a nod in the direction of Red Dwarf

 # History
 The app was inspired by the ["rList" application](https://play.google.com/store/apps/details?id=com.rundgong.shoppinglist),